 With respect to alert log in rdbms, you may have to handle listener.log in listener with the same manner as well, but first, you need to know the location of listener before preparing your script.

-By the way, even though 50000 lines that we keep in the alert log sounds large in quantity, the text file is not so big in size as you thought.
+By the way, although 50000 lines that we keep in the alert log sounds large in quantity, the text file is not so big in size as you thought.

 For rest of other files, there's an integrated way to delete all trace logs, audit files and the alert log.